z4kn4fein/stashbox/docs/advanced/generics.md

 ## Open-Generics

-Registering an open-generic type is different from registering a closed-generic one as the language itself doesn't allow open-generic types in generic method parameters.
+The registration of an open-generic type differs from registering a closed-generic one as C# doesn't allow the usage of open-generic types in generic method parameters.
 We have to get a runtime type from the open-generic type first with `typeof()`.

 <!-- panels:start -->

 <!-- div:left-panel -->
 Open-generic types could help in such scenarios where you have a generic interface-implementation pair with numerous generic parameters.
-The registration of the different generic versions would look like this:
+The registration of the different versions would look like this:

 <!-- div:right-panel -->
 ```cs